Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Experiments

 To further verify the universality of Face2Text, we investigate the impact of different face embeddings on Face2Text prompts.
-We perform an ablation study comparing the results obtained by ArcFace\cite{ArcFaceAdditiveAngular2019deng}, BlendFace\cite{Blendface} and Transface\cite{TransFaceCalibratingTransformer2023dan} and non-face (i.e., using the text prompt group $\{T_0, T_1\}$).
-As shown in Figure \ref{fig:face-id}, our method demonstrates good performance across vairous face encoders $F_{id}$.
+We compare the results obtained by ArcFace \cite{ArcFaceAdditiveAngular2019deng}, BlendFace \cite{Blendface} and Transface \cite{TransFaceCalibratingTransformer2023dan} and fixed text (i.e., using the text prompt group $\{T_0, T_1\}$).
+As shown in Fig. \ref{fig:face-id}, our method demonstrates good performance across various face encoders $E_F$.